srobotta/moodle-report_ldapaccounts/README.md

 Whenever a user drops out of the institution the identity provider will not allow to log him in anymore.
-However, the account in Moodle is still active and emails may be send out to the users email address.
+However, the account in Moodle is still active and emails may be sent out to the users email address.

 Therefore, there is a need to detect such users and disable or delete them from Moodle once they do not yet exist in the LDAP anymore.
 The CLI script should automate the